srsapireddy/RTL-Design-in-Verilog-using-SKY130-Technology/README.md

 Basic knowledge of Verilog HDL is required to follow the content without any difficulties. </br>

 ## Introduction to Verilog RTL Design and Synthesis</br>
 On the first day, we cover the basics of RTL Design, Testbench, Simulation, and Synthesis.
-Open-Source software like Verilog (simulator) and YOSYS (Synthesis) are provided through remote access in the portal to practice labs.</br>
+Open-Source software like Verilog (simulator) and YOSYS (Synthesis) .</br>

 RTL Design - It consists of an actual verilog code / a set of Verilog codes that have the functionality to meet the required design specifications of the circuit.
 TestBench - Testbench is a setup that applies a set of stimuli (test-case vector) to check the functional working of the design file.</br>